NeoGeographyToolkit/StereoPipeline/docs/tools/point2dem.rst

     Save using an orthographic projection.

 --stereographic
     Save using a stereographic projection.
+See also ``--auto-proj-center``.

 --oblique-stereographic
     Save using an oblique stereographic projection.